Vonage/vivid-3/libs/components/src/lib/text-area/README.md

 # text-area

 Represents a text-area custom element.
+It supports all native attributes of `textarea` in addition to some enhancements.

 ```js
 <script type="module">import '@vonage/vivid/text-area';</script>